 Soldo is a service that is packed full of features.
 Many of these are incredibly valuable for getting organised with and keeping on top of your business finances.
 The exact set of features you get depends on the tier of service that you subscribe to.
 Below, we’ve outlined the main features of each of the three tiers:

-This is the basic tier that Soldo offers.
+This is the basic tier that Soldo offers – and it's completely free.
 It comes with the following main features:

 - The mobile and web app that comes with the real-time dashboard.

 - Free deposits and transfers with your accounts.

 - Integration with Xero and QuickBooks, and CSV exports for other accounting platforms

 The mid-tier comes with everything that Soldo Uno comes with, and additionally has:

 - Up to 20 plastic or virtual cards

 - One FREE virtual card for 12 months